cascadetile/python-file-uploader/readme.md

 Create new Access Key, copy these credentials and paste in main.py Minio Client object Now install required dependencies: FastAPI and uvicorn and use uvicorn main:app --reload to start the app in dev mode

 Files are uploaded to Minio as separate 5MB files and then combined into one on Minio's side.
 After that these separate files are cleared. put_object is supposed to do last 2 steps itself but for some reason it just records only latest part of a file.
-So that's why it works this way
+So that's why I did it this way

 Also no validation because I'm new in Python and don't have much time for this task